Aligning Text, Images, and 3D Structure Token-by-Token: Building our model token-by-token

-\mypar{Chaining tasks.} We show that chaining our recognition (image → 3D) and rendering (3D → image) models enables image reconstruction, providing a test of model robustness.
-Fig.~\ref{subfig:task-decomposition-objaworld} shows two examples: the input image, the reconstruction from our chained models, and a Blender rendering of the predicted 3D scene.
-The Blender view confirms accurate recognition of object types, poses, and positions, while our reconstructed images closely match the input, with only minor pose errors (\eg, the sofa in the first example).
+\mypar{Chaining tasks.} Chaining our recognition and rendering models enables image reconstruction to test model robustness. \cref{subfig:task-decomposition-objaworld} shows an example of input image, chained-model reconstruction, and Blender rendering of the predicted scene.
+Blender shows accurate object types, poses, and positions, and the reconstructed images also closely match the input, with only minor pose errors (\eg, the birds).